 CREATIVE WRITING GROUP

 Just recently, I was fortunately asked, if I would like to join a ‘Creative Writing‘ group.
-The small group is especially for those who are carers for another in their lives.
+The small group is especially for those who are carers for others in their lives.
 The sessions are designed to offer individuals a way to express themselves through ‘creative writing’ in a safe, secure and supportive environment.
-It also gives participants an opportunity to meet new people whom they learn to share thoughts, emotions and life experiences within an imaginative and creative environment.
+It also gives participants an opportunity to meet new people with whom they learn to share thoughts, emotions and life experiences within an imaginative and creative environment.

 NB: For the purposes of this weblog series “Creative Writing Group”, I will not be mentioning any names or personal details of participants or even the name of the organisation that runs the sessions.
 Individuals have the right to privacy, so it will only be about my own experience – and broad statements about each particular session.
 I hope you will understand.

 In our group, there are between five to eight participants, one creative writing specialist and one co-facilitator.
 In this very first session, it was really about getting to know each other and gaining a sense of being comfortable in sharing basic facts amongst the group, in this new space.
 We then embarked on several creative writing exercises where we were asked to write about (1) The View; then about (2) Where am I right now!; and lastly (3) What am I an expert in?
 After each piece was written, we shared our writings with each other.
 It was very interesting to share and hear each other’s creative writing endeavours and was a wonderful way to get to know each other in a manner that was quite personally informative.

 MY CREATING WRITING PIECE TITLED “THE HAPPY BOX!”